mathjax/MathJax-docs/options/accessibility.rst

    This indicates the opacity to use for the background color of the selected sub-expression.

+.. _explorer-highlight:
+.. describe:: highlight: 'None'

+   Chooses a particular highlighter for showing collapsible sub-expressions.
+Choices are ``'None'``, ``'Flame'``, and ``'Hover'``.

+.. _explorer-flame:
+.. describe:: flame: false

+   This flag switches on the Flame highligher, which permanently highlights collapsible sub-expressions, with successively darkening background for nested collapsible expressions.

+.. _explorer-hover:
+.. describe:: hover: false

+   This switches on the Hover highlighter that highlights collapsible sub-expression when hovering over them with a the mouse pointer.

+   Note, that having both ``'hover'`` and ``'flame'`` set to true can lead to unexpected side-effects.

+.. _explorer-treeColoring:
+.. describe:: treeColoring: false

+   This setting enables tree coloring, by which expressions are visually distinguished by giving neighbouring symbols different, ideally contrasting foreground colors.

+Magnification Options
+^^^^^^^^^^^^^^^^^^^^^

+.. _explorer-magnification:
+.. describe:: magnification: 'None'

+   This option specifies a particular magnifier for enlarging sub-expressions.
+Choices are ``'None'``, ``'Keyboard'``, and ``'Mouse'``.

+.. _explorer-magnify:
+.. describe:: magnify: '400%'

+   This gives the magnification factor (as a percent) to use for the zoomed sub-expression when zoomed sub-expressions are being displayed during expression exploration.
+The default is 400%.

+.. _explorer-keyMagnifier:
+.. describe:: keyMagnifier: false

+   Switches on zooming of sub-expressions during keyboard exploration of an expression.

+.. _explorer-mouseMagnifier:
+.. describe:: mouseMagnifier: false

+   Switches on zooming of sub-expressions by hovering with the mouse pointer.

+   Note, using both ``'keyMagnifier'`` and ``'mouseMagnifier`` together can lead to unwanted side-effect.

 .. _explorer-align:
 .. describe:: align: 'top'